 COVID-19-accelerated trends may result in more changes in the mix of jobs within economies than we anticipated before the pandemic.

 We discovered that following the pandemic, a significantly different mix of jobs may develop in each of the eight economies.
-We predict the pandemic to have the most negative impact on workers in foodservice and customer sales and service roles, as well as less-skilled office support roles, compared to our pre-COVID-19 estimates.
+We predict the pandemic to have the most negative impact on workers in food service and customer sales and service roles, as well as less-skilled office support roles, compared to our pre-COVID-19 estimates.
 Although the expansion of e-commerce and the delivery economy may result in more jobs in warehousing and transportation, these gains are unlikely to compensate for the loss of many low-wage positions.

 For example, in the United States, customer service and food service occupations may decline by 4.3 million, but transportation jobs may increase by over 800,000.
 Healthcare and STEM vocations may see higher demand than before the pandemic, reflecting increased concern to health as populations age and incomes rise, as well as growing demand for professionals who can invent, implement, and maintain new technology.